Moduli spaces of sheaves on Fano threefolds and K3 surfaces of genus 9: The birational models of

 \subsection{Stability conditions}

-In this section, we will not give the actual definition of stability conditions.
+We will not give the actual definition of stability conditions.
 We will mainly focus in geometric stability conditions, and we will later prove that computations in the geometric case are sufficient to prove Theorem \ref{ThmKtrivialBirModels}.
 A good survey for the general theory is \cite{MacriSchmidtLecturesBridgelandStability}.